-Transitional Kindergarten – 6th Grade
+Transitional Kindergarten – Jr. High

 Along with the core subject classes, our elementary students have several enrichment classes throughout the week.
 These include Physical Education, Chapel, Music, Art, Computer, Library, and Spanish.
 Each of these is taught by teachers who specialize in these areas.
 All subjects are taught to meet and/or exceed California State Standards with biblical integration.